TGAC/COPO-documentation/sample.rst

 .. warning::
-   The validation for unique sample names can lead to errors and the rejection of a proposed name.
-To work around this, supply a new name in the affected field before proceeding to a next stage.
+   The validation for unique sample names may result in the rejection of certain proposed names.
+To work around this, the user will be required to supply alternative values for the affected sample name fields.

 Sample attributes
 ---------------------
-So far, we have specified the number of samples to describe; gone on to select the description template (or sample type) on which to base the sample description; and even selected to clone a sample, the metadata of which could be used to bootstrap the  description.
+So far, we have specified the number of samples to describe; chosen a description template (or sample type) on which to base the sample description; and cloned a sample, the metadata of which would be used to bootstrap the  description.
 In the current stage - the sample attributes stage - the user can define common attributes that will apply to all the samples.

 .. note::